weaveworks/clusters-config/docs/cluster.md

 ./eksctl-clusters/scripts/request-cluster.sh --cluster-name <CLUSTER_NAME> --weave-mode enterprise --weave-version <WEAVE_VERSION>
 ```

-## Develop and test your code!
+## Develop and test your feature branch!
-You can deploy WGE from a feature branch and renconcile changes automatically.
+You can deploy **WGE** from a feature branch and renconcile changes automatically.
 Use `--weave-branch` option while you are requesting the cluster.

 ```bash
 ./eksctl-clusters/scripts/request-cluster.sh --cluster-name <CLUSTER_NAME> --weave-mode enterprise --weave-branch <BRANCH_NAME>